Reimagining Urban Spaces. The 2024 Tbilisi Architecture Biennial Offers A New Vision Of City And Community

 Architecture and Ecological Crisis

 The theme “Correct Mistakes” was inspired by Georgia’s participation at the 18th Venice Architecture Biennale.
-It reflects the urgent necessity to address human exploitation and destruction of natural landscapes as well as the worsening climate crises.
+It reflects the urgent necessity to address human exploitation and destruction of natural landscapes as well as the worsening crises.
 The political turmoil in Georgia, especially around resource extraction and environmental neglect, increased the stakes.
-The TAB organizers deliberately abandoned traditional architectural exhibitions to focus on documentary, research-driven initiatives that explored the relationship between humans and nature and, by extension, the role of architecture in correcting historical injustices.
+The TAB organizers deliberately abandoned traditional architectural exhibitions to focus on documentary, -driven initiatives that explored the relationship between humans and nature and, by extension, the role of architecture in correcting historical injustices.

 Architectural activism was at the forefront of the biennial.
 The program, which included workshops and symposiums, aimed to foster an interdisciplinary discussion on how architecture can evolve to support environmental resilience.
 The biennial did not present theoretical models of future urban environments, but instead asked visitors to engage in the reality of Georgia’s environmental degradation.
 This included the drying of rivers and deforestation of forests, melting glaciers, and mismanagement of water resources.